jam01/json-schema/docs/decisions/000-visitor-pattern.md

 ---
 # What form or pattern to use for implementation?
 ## Context and Problem Statement
 How to implement the validator?
-Should we expect the instance to be a fully formed JSON ADT, like `Jackson.Node` or `ujson.Value` or some other structure?
+Should we expect the instance to be a fully formed JSON AST, like `Jackson.Node` or `ujson.Value` or some other structure?
 How do we model a Schema?
 How do we implement, group and select keyword validation behavior to be applied?

 ## Decision Drivers
 * Support a performant processing style where we could start constructing an object as it's being validated